-US to ease sanctions against Sudan, broaden outreach efforts
+Obama signs executive order easing sanctions against Sudan

 - Watch: Drone crashes into Space Needle during New Year’s Eve fireworks setup WATCH

+Officials said the administration was keeping in place the broad set of economic and financial sanctions Sudan faces as a result of its “state sponsor of terrorism” designation.

 In any case, decisions on continuing the diplomatic outreach will be up to the incoming Trump administration, which takes office on Jan.
+20. Trump hasn’t commented publicly about Sudan sanctions.
+But during the campaign, Walid Phares, who advised Trump on national security issues, suggested Trump was opposed to lifting sanctions on Sudan.

-20. Any changes are likely to enrage segments of the human rights community, who’ve long blasted Khartoum’s Arab-led government for its conduct in Darfur and treatment of various ethnic groups.
+The human rights community has long blasted Khartoum’s Arab-led government for its conduct in Darfur and treatment of various ethnic groups.

 Beyond recognizing Sudan’s improvements, the officials said the new approach signals an admission that years of limited U.S. engagement with Khartoum had not produced the desired result.
 Such an acknowledgement fits with a general pattern under Obama of rapprochement with rogue or antagonistic states, including Cuba, Iran and Myanmar.